vincent-peugnet/wcms/MANUAL.md

 ##### url auto link

-When you use an adress starting with `http://` or `https://`, W will automaitcaly create a link pointing to a new tab.
+When you use an address starting with `http://` or `https://`, W will automaitcaly create a link pointing to a new tab.

     <a href="<url>" target="_blank" class="external"><url></a>